 Pick a Meaningful Topic

 Many students write essays about “how I helped poor people,” or “I went on this amazing trip.”
 College admissions officials have read hundreds of these essays, and they aren’t interesting anymore.
-So pick something that is genuinely meaningful in your life.
+So pick something genuinely meaningful in your life.
 One student wrote about their passion for building robotic underwater vehicles.
-One wrote about her experience helping researchers at Stanford on a summer project, work she found incredibly tedious but that also transformed her understanding of science.
+One wrote about her experience helping researchers at Stanford on a summer project, which she found incredibly tedious but also transformed her understanding of science.

 Here’s what she wrote about it: